paulvid/ai_to_edge/README.md

 The demo has three main sections:
 - Section 1: CDSW model training using a custom docker image with Jupyter and save it using [ONNX](https://onnx.ai/) (Open Neural Network Exchange)
 - Section 2: Nifi flow creation to parse new images and run the model
-- Section 3: Flow deployment to Minifi using EFM
+- Section 3: Flow deployment to Minifi using CEM

 ## Section 1: CDSW model training using a custom docker image with Jupyter